pravalikaavire/TSP_pravalika/README.md

-#Thid repository is only for sap
+#This repository is only for sap
 #uploading html files only